-/etc/hosts is key file for name resolution in any Linux Unix system.
+/etc/hosts is a key file for name resolution in any Linux Unix system.
 Learn fields, formats within /etc/hosts file.
-Understand meaning of each field and how it can be set.
+Understand the meaning of each field and how it can be set.

-This is also one of the important file in Linux-Unix system like /etc/passwd or /etc/fstab.
-Name resolution in Lx-Ux system is being handled by this file.
+This is also one of the important files in the Linux-Unix system like /etc/passwd or /etc/fstab.
+The name resolution in the Lx-Ux system is being handled by this file.
 Whenever kernel needs to resolve some hostname to IP, it will search for it in /etc/hosts file.
-If DNS is configured on system then it will go for it and then this file dont play much of role in name resolution.
-Basically this file is static IP lookup table on server.
+If DNS is configured on the system then it will go for it and then this file doesn’t play much of role in name resolution.
+Basically this file is a static IP lookup table on the server.

-Hostname can contain only alphanumeric characters, minus sign (-) and period (.)
-It should always starts with alphabet and ends with alphanumeric character.
+.
+It should always start with the alphabet and ends with an alphanumeric character.

-There is also an 3rd field in each row which is optional.
+There is also the 3rd field in each row which is optional.
 This field is for aliases.
-These are short names, alternate names etc for same IP.
-In above example ‘masterntp’ is alias to IP 10.10.1.85
+These are short names, alternate names, etc for the same IP.
+In the above example,

 You will see a couple of entries in all

 /etc/hosts file on your environment.
 Most of them are loopback address i.e. 127.0.0.1 which will be pointing to

 localhost and another is that server’s own IP & hostname entry.